Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

+In the second part of the paper, we consider more refined asymptotics than the log-scale asymptotics just discussed.
+In particular, with Theorem \ref{THM:TrueLocal} in hand, we show that the Ben Arous expansion holds on a general sub-Riemannian manifold, give uniform bounds for the heat kernel and its derivatives in small time, and show that Molchanov's method supports complete asymptotic expansions for both the heat kernel and its derivatives.

-Thus, with Theorem \ref{THM:BasicLocalization} in hand, we similarly show that the Ben Arous asymptotics hold on a general sub-Riemannian manifold.
-Similar to the situation described above for the L\'eandre asymptotics, though less widely considered, this expansion, for the heat kernel itself, was assumed to generalize in earlier works, but here we make this rigorous.
+Similar to the situation described above for the L\'eandre asymptotics, though less widely considered, the Ben Arous expansion, for the heat kernel itself, was assumed to generalize to complete manifolds in earlier works, but here we make this rigorous and extend it to incomplete manifolds.
 More precisely, we have the following.

 \begin{definition} A geodesic $\gamma:[0,T]\to M$ is said to be strongly normal if for every $[s,t]\in[0,T]$, $\gamma _{[s,t]}$ is not abnormal.
 Then the critical set $\C$ in $M^2$ is the set of pairs of points $(x,y)$ such that either \begin{itemize}